pigeon/temperatureSensors/README.md

 ## Antenna

 You can see some gaps on the graph above and it's happening because the signal from the sensor can't reach the receiver.
 I was trying to move sensors around to solve this problem but this strategy was neither effective nor sustainable so I eventually created a simple  [17.3 cm antenna](https://dronebotworkshop.com/433mhz-rf-modules-arduino/).
-It solved problem of lost sigmnals from some sensors.
+It solved the problem of lost signals from some sensors.